UNSW-CEEM/nempy/docs/source/intro.rst

 Significant changes to the dispatch process are also likely to occur soon.
 Nempy allows users to easily configure a dispatch model to fit the relevant research question.
 Furthermore, if extra functionality is needed, the python implementation, open-source licencing and planned ongoing support from developers make it possible to adapt nempy to your needs.
-The publication of this technical brief coincides with the release of nempy version 1.0.0.
 Version 1 will be a stable release and ongoing minor updates or patches will remain backwards compatible.
 However, we are interested in receiving feedback to inform the ongoing maintenance, development and any future major updates.

-Nempy is feature rich, flexible, can recreate historical dispatch with a high degree of accuracy, runs fast, has detailed documentation and has planned support up until mid-2023.
+Nempy is feature rich, flexible, can recreate historical dispatch with a high degree of accuracy, runs fast, has detailed documentation and has planned support until mid-2023.

 Find nempy and more information at https://github.com/UNSW-CEEM/nempy.